Raihantanzim/Operational-Research-Linear-Programming/README.md

 # Operational-Research-Linear-Programming
-Understand how to formulate a linear programme to solve optimisation problems
+Understand how to formulate a linear programme to solve optimisation problems.
-Use easily available software to compute optimal solutions to Linear Programming problems
+Use easily available software to compute optimal solutions to Linear Programming problems.
-Interpret the solutions and present them coherently to both mathematicians and non-mathematicians
+Interpret the solutions and present them coherently to both mathematicians and non-mathematicians.